 Why Not Some Adjoining States?

 I'm sure that I'll get e-mail from folks, suggesting expanding the Redoubt concept to include Utah, the Dakotas, and Colorado.
 Let me preemptively state the following: Utah is a conservative state, but its desert climate makes it unsuitable to feed its current population, much less one swelled by in-migration.
 North and South Dakota have some promise, but I have my doubts about how defendable they would be if ever came down to fight.
 Plains and steppes are tanker country.
 It is no coincidence that the armies of the world usually choose plains for their maneuver areas, for large scale war games.
 Some might argue that I shouldn't have included eastern Oregon and eastern Washington.
 The population densities are suitably low, and the populace is overwhelmingly conservative, but the folks there are still at mercy of the more populous regions west of the Cascades, that dictate their state politics.
-But who is to say that their eastern counties won't someday separate to form new states, like West Virginia?
+But who is to say that their eastern counties won't someday secede?
 This same factor is even more pronounced in rural Colorado.
 Just a few large cities call the political shots, and they have been assimilated by ex-Californians.
 For this reason I reluctantly took Colorado off the list.

 To Clarify: Religious, Not Racial Lines